-Web proxy event logs can assist in monitoring the security posture of networks, detecting malicious behaviour and contributing to investigations following cyber security incidents.
-To facilitate such activities, web proxy event logs should be captured and stored centrally.
+Centrally logging and analysing web proxy events can assist in monitoring the security posture of networks, detecting malicious behaviour and contributing to investigations following cyber security incidents.

-Control: ISM-0261; Revision: 5; Updated: Mar-22; Applicability: All; Essential Eight: N/A The following details are logged for websites accessed via web proxies:
+Control: ISM-0261; Revision: 6; Updated: Dec-23; Applicability: All; Essential Eight: N/A The following details are centrally logged for websites accessed via web proxies:

-- address

-- date and time
+- web address - date and time

 - user

 - amount of data uploaded and downloaded

 - internal and external IP addresses.